moisoni97/google-inapp-billing/README.md

 Go through the sample app to see a more advanced integration of the library.

-It also shows how to implement some `useful public methods`.
+It also shows a simple logic for a "remove ads button" scenario.

 # Credits